 | Registered Office Clause | Relocate the company’s registered office to a different address. |

-Companies may need to amend their MoA to reflect evolving business needs, such as changing the company name, revising objectives, or increasing authorized capital.
+Companies may need to amend the MoA clauses to reflect changing business needs, such as updating the company name, revising objectives, or increasing authorized capital.

 The Companies Act, 2013, prescribes a structured procedure for altering the MoA.
 Companies must seek shareholder approval and comply with all legal requirements.
 The process typically includes the following steps: